UnterrainerInformatik/Travis-Scripts/README.md

 2. Take the `.travis.yml` file from out of that folder and copy it to the root of your repository.

+3. Make a root-directory `Travis-Install` where you can put assets that need to be installed on the builder before starting the build.

-3. Go to the GitHub page of your repository and click the `Actions` button:
+4. Go to the GitHub page of your repository and click the `Actions` button:
    ![github actions select](https://github.com/UnterrainerInformatik/Travis-Scripts/raw/master/docs/github-actions-select.png)

-4. Click `Set up a Workflow yourself` in the top right corner:
+5. Click `Set up a Workflow yourself` in the top right corner:
    ![gitbub actions self](https://github.com/UnterrainerInformatik/Travis-Scripts/raw/master/docs/github-actions-self.png)

-5. Copy the contents of the file `github-action.yml` in the root of this repository into the text-editor on your screen.
+6. Copy the contents of the file `github-action.yml` in the root of this repository into the text-editor on your screen.

-6. Commit the changes to the master branch to activate the action:
+7. Commit the changes to the master branch to activate the action:
    ![github actions commit](https://github.com/UnterrainerInformatik/Travis-Scripts/raw/master/docs/github-actions-commit.png)

-7. Now you still have to push a starting-tag to the master.
+8. Now you still have to push a starting-tag to the master.
    You can do this using the GitHub UI (Tag == Release) or command-line git.

    ```bash